jisc-services/Public-Documentation/PublicationsRouter/oai-pmh/RIOXX_XWALK.md

-# PubRouter Notification to RIOXX Crosswalk
+# PubRouter Notification to OAI-RIOXX Crosswalk

 The table below lists the RIOXX terms that are provided by PubRouter's implementation of OAI-PMH, and shows how PubRouter's metadata elements are mapped to these.